FerCarri/AtlasTestingRepository/Functional Requirements/Invoice-PolicyRates.md

 REQ-END-005
     WHILE user is on the ‘Line Item Detail' window, WHEN user clicks on ‘OK’ button,
-    the app shall close the window and make the changes done by the user on the row added in ‘Invoice’ screen.
+    the app shall close the window and make the changes done by the user on the row added in ‘Title Calculation’ screen.

 REQ-END-006
     WHILE user is on the ‘Line Item Detail' window,